mfem/mfem/CONTRIBUTING.md

     - [ ] Check if `make distclean; git status` shows any files that were generated from the source by the project (not an IDE) but we don't want to track in the repository.
     - [ ] Add new patterns (just for the new files above) and re-run the above test.
 - [ ] New examples:
-    - [ ] Add sample runs at the top of the example and make sure they work.
+    - [ ] All sample runs at the top of the example source file work.
     - [ ] Update `examples/makefile`:
       - [ ] Add the example code to the appropriate `SEQ_EXAMPLES` and `PAR_EXAMPLES` variables.
       - [ ] Add any files generated by it to the `clean` target.